 With the fail cards safely posted, we went in search of the Queenscliff pier… and found the wrong one.
 Luckily, we could see the actual pier from the wrong pier, so we set off across the dunes, hoping we’d reach it before the weather reached us.
 I even managed to get a proper photo of the black lighthouse at last!

 As far as we’re concerned, the only thing better than visiting two wooden maritime structures is to visit three, so we set off for Point Lonsdale again to explore the jetty below the lighthouse.
 With the wind at a more civilised level, we enjoyed a good wander and Emily captured me in my native state: with a camera glued to my face.
 But seriously, the underside of the jetty was gorgeous!

 And so, it’s time to bid you farewell from Queenscliff.

 It’s always bittersweet when your holiday ends, so we try to offset this feeling by planning our next holiday before the current one is done.
-At this stage, I think we have the next three tips sorted (apart from important things such as setting actual dates and booking actual accommodation), which shows you how important these trips are to us.
+At this stage, I think we have the next three trips sorted (apart from important things such as setting actual dates and booking actual accommodation), which shows you how important these adventures are to us.
 I wonder what life-changing revelations I’ll encounter on the next one!